vando026/surgeon/docs/2-PbSS-selecting-columns.md

 val dat = dat0.where(sessionId === 89057425)
 ```

-### Container methods
+### Container selction

-Surgeon provides several methods which make it easier to select columns or
-columns from containers (arrays, maps, structs).
-These methods eliminate the
+Surgeon makes it easy to select columns or columns from containers (arrays,
-need for typing out long path names to the columns.
-The available container
+maps, structs), which eliminates the need to type out long path names to the
-methods are:
+columns:

 ```scala mdoc
 dat.select(